What Is a Recruiter?

 Getting started as a recruiter

-If you are passionate about helping people find fitting jobs, keeping on top of industry and job trends, and learning how various organizations operate, take the next step into a new career as a recruiter.
-Learn more about finding and hiring the right people with Recruiting, Hiring, and Onboarding Employees from the University of Minnesota.
+If you are passionate about helping people find jobs, keeping on top of industry and job trends, and learning how various organizations operate, take the next step into a new career as a recruiter.
+Learn more about finding and hiring the right people in the HRCI Human Resource Associate Professional Certificate on Coursera.
+It's a five-course series addressing HR topics such as employee relations, recruitment, training and development, and more.
 Upon completion, you'll have a sharable certificate for your resume.

 Article sources